 Desoximetasone topical Side Effects

-Some side effects of desoximetasone topical may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for desoximetasone topical may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to desoximetasone topical: topical application cream, topical application gel/jelly, topical application ointment, topical application spray

 Along with its needed effects, desoximetasone topical may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking desoximetasone topical:Rare

 - Flushing or redness of the skin

 - redness, blistering, peeling, or loosening of the skin

 - Blistering, burning, crusting, dryness, or flaking of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin